 The high level of guarantees required to finance an energy project in Brazil is a barrier for developing new projects.
 Insurance, financial guarantees, financial advisories are requirements which increase the cost of the project and are barriers to the project's financeability.
-Besides, these are small scale projects, which generally have more difficult access (than large scale projects) to financing lines in Brazil, due to real or perceived risks.
+Besides, this is small scale project, which generally have more difficult access (than large scale projects) to financing lines in Brazil, due to real or perceived risks.